Gahdloot/Gahdloot/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-A car rental Application (hasnt been uploaded on github yet)
+On a Social Messaging app using Django
 - 🌱 I’m currently learning ...
 Rust, Cloud Computing
 - 👯 I’m looking to collaborate on ...
 Problem solving projects
 - 🤔 I’m looking for help with ...
 Blockchain development